hurshi/dio-http-cache/README.md

       _dioCacheManager.deleteByPrimaryKeyAndSubKey(path, requestMethod: "GET");
       ```

-      **INPORTANT:** If you have additional parameters when requesting the http interface, you must take them with it, for example:
+      **IMPORTANT:** If you have additional parameters when requesting the http interface, you must take them with it, for example:

       ```dart
       _dio.get(_url, queryParameters: {'k': keyword},